Colossus Settlement Calculator & Personal Injury Calculator

 A software that assists insurance adjusters known as Colossus, is estimated to be used by 70% of car accident claims.

 Technology is involved in our every day lives making it easy for businesses to solve bigger problems faster.
 The software and applications used for various business functions have made life much simpler and has enabled us to do away with the limitations of humans, especially in terms of errors.
-Even in the insurance industry software applications are used extensively, even for calculating claims.
+Even in the insurance industry software applications are used extensively, even for calculating claims like the Colossus settlement calculator.
 In this post, our California auto accident lawyer explains how this may impact your settlement.
 For any questions remember to call us today.

 Which Insurance Company Uses This Software Called Colossus?